 The District received the following awards - Renaissance Award 2015 was awarded to Stirchley Baths by the Birmingham Civic Society.
-Stirchley Baths has also won the West Midlands Regional Royal Institute of Chartered Surveyors (RICS) Award for
+Stirchley Baths has also won the West Midlands Regional Royal Institute of Chartered Surveyors (RICS) Award for Page 15 of 30

-National Finals in autumn.
+Community Benefit in June 2016, which means that they will be entered for the National Finals in autumn.

 OTHER URGENT BUSINESS

 363 No other urgent business was submitted.

 AUTHORITY TO CHAIRMAN AND OFFICERS

 305 RESOLVED: -

 Chairman to move:- "That in an urgent situation between meetings, the Chairman jointly with the relevant Chief Officer has authority to act on behalf of the Committee."

 The meeting ended at 1205 hours.

 CHAIRMAN